johnboiles/home-assistant-purpleair/README.md

 report an A and B channel.
 It _should_ work with a single channel sensor as well, but I didn't test that.

-This uses the free API to access the data.
-If you have your own sensors being published and have them marked as private, you'll need to modify this source to allow you to authenticate to view your data with your Google account (I think, it was mentioned in their FAQ).
+This should work with both public and private (hidden) cloud devices.
 I don't have any local devices, so this will not currently work with sensors on your internal network.
 It should be simple to add it, but I have no way to test it.
 It sounds like the payload is slightly different and the URL is private.
 This code simply extracts the given sensor ID to batch the `/json` requests (the site is hard-coded too, I just use the full URL to start).

+## Releases

+### 1.1.0

+* Adds support for private hidden sensors and indoor sensors.
+Fixes #3 and #4.

+### 1.0.0

+Initial release (after versioning)

 [1]: http://www.purpleair.com/map?mylocation